GiraffeSummer/ConsoleChat/HOW_TO_MAKE_COMMAND.md

 + ### broadcast:
     Send will send a message to all the users in the server, across all channels.
     Example: `msg.broadcast("message text");`

+and you can call 1 function from the `channel` object(s):

++ ### send:
+    This will send a message to all users in the channel
+    Example: `channel.send("message text")`

+All of these methods have a second parameter: `name`, this will allow you to change the name of who sent the message.

 You can also access the socket object through `msg.user.socket` I might eventually exclude this for safety, but I'm not sure  yet.